kravietz/pam_tacplus/README.md

 | `service` | account, session | *string* TACACS+ service for authorization and accounting |
 | `protocol` | account, session | *string* TACACS+ protocol for authorization and accounting |

-Semantics of these options only makes sense in the context of the [RFC 8907 (the TACACS+ specification)](https://datatracker.ietf.org/doc/html/rfc8907) &mdash; for example, a dial-up router might request `ppp` service with protocol `ip` for their users, authenticating them with `pap` protocol which reflects the typical usage of TACACS+ back in 90's.
+Semantics of these options only make sense in the context of the [RFC 8907 (the TACACS+ specification)](https://datatracker.ietf.org/doc/html/rfc8907) &mdash; for example, a dial-up router might request `ppp` service with protocol `ip` for their users, authenticating them with `pap` protocol which reflects the typical usage of TACACS+ back in 90's.